Japan court denies extended detention of Nissan’s Ghosn

 TOKYO (AP) - A Japanese court denied prosecutors’ request Thursday to extend the detention of former Nissan chairman Carlos Ghosn, who has been charged with underreporting his pay.

-The Tokyo District Court said it rejected the request for another 10-day detention for Ghosn over an additional allegation dealing with financial reports in most recent years.
+The Tokyo District Court said it rejected the request for another 10-day detention for Ghosn over an additional allegation dealing with financial reports in recent years.

 The denial is extremely rare in a country where requests from investigative authorities for extended detention are almost automatically approved.
-If a bail request by his lawyer is accepted by the court, Ghosn may be released as early as Thursday.
+If a bail request by his lawyer is accepted by the court, Ghosn may be released within days.

-Prosecutors are expected to appeal the court decision and could take further legal steps to allow them to investigate Ghosn and co-accused Greg Kelly longer.
+Prosecutors have appealed the decision, and could take further legal steps to allow them to investigate Ghosn and co-defendant and former Nissan executive Greg Kelly longer.

+Shin Kukimoto, deputy chief prosecutor at Tokyo District Prosecutors’ Office, said that the court gave no reason for the decision.

+“We requested for an extension because we need further investigation,” Kukimoto said.
+“I must say (the court decision) would affect us, but we’ll do the best we can.”

 Ghosn was arrested Nov.
-19, along with Kelly, another executive, over allegations that they underreported Ghosn’s pay by about 5 billion yen ($44 million) in 2011-2015.
-Both have since been charged with violation of Financial Instruments and Exchange Act for the five-year period.
+19 along with Kelly over allegations that they underreported Ghosn’s pay by about 5 billion yen ($44 million) in 2011-2015.
+Both have since been charged with violation of Japan’s Financial Instruments and Exchange Act for the five-year period.

-Tokyo prosecutors last week added a second allegation that the two also underreported another 4 billion yen ($36 million) in Ghosn’s pay for 2016-2018, for which their first 10-day detention was to expire later Thursday.
-Prosecutors allege Ghosn’s pay was underreported by nearly 10 billion yen ($80 million).
+Tokyo prosecutors last week added a second allegation, that the two also underreported another 4 billion yen ($36 million) in Ghosn’s pay for 2016-2018, for which their first 10-day detention was to expire later Thursday.
+Prosecutors allege Ghosn’s pay was underreported by a total of nearly 10 billion yen ($80 million).

 The maximum penalty for violating the financial law is up to 10 years in prison, a 10 million yen ($89,000) fine, or both.
-The conviction rate in Japan is more than 99 percent.
+The conviction rate in Japan is more than 99 percent for any crime.

-The arrest of an industry icon has triggered international attention and criticism over his nearly monthlong custody at Tokyo Detention House.
-Prosecutors faced criticism for separating the same allegation into two periods as a tactic to keep Ghosn and Kelly in detention.
+The arrest of an industry icon has triggered international attention over his nearly monthlong custody at Tokyo Detention House.
+Prosecutors faced criticism for separating the same allegation into two periods as a tactic to keep Ghosn and Kelly in detention longer.

 Prosecutors say Ghosn and Kelly are flight risks.
 No trial date has been set.